The respondent is a 43-year-old man from Iraq who was pushed back from Croatia to Bosnia and Herzegovina on February 9th 2022.

-As the respondent felt that his leg was in a critical condition after 3 hours of walking and also that he had less energy than the other men, he decided not to stay with the group.
-He reported that from 1 pm he continued on his own very slowly, with several breaks.
+As the respondent felt that his leg was in critical condition after an estimated three hours of walking and also that he had less energy than the other men, he decided not to stay with the transit group.
+He reported that from 1 pm he continued on his own very slowly and took several breaks.

-He reported that he was about 4 km from the bus station in Karlovac at around 2 pm when five men in dark blue uniforms in a smaller car and a large van stopped and apprehended him (location of apprehension: 45.640027, 15.584321).
+He reported that at roughly 2 pm he was approximately four kilometres from the bus station in Karlovac when five men in dark blue uniforms in a smaller car and a large van stopped and apprehended him (location of apprehension: 45.640027, 15.584321).

-The respondent remembered badges on the dark blue uniforms and that the men had small fire guns.
-The description of their uniforms matches with the uniforms worn by Croatian border police.
-The cars are most likely to be a patrol car and a prisoner transport van.
-The respondent stated that he was first patted down and had to hand over all his personal belongings (phone, power bank, backpack).
+The respondent remembered badges on the dark blue uniforms and that the men had small firearms.
+The description of their uniforms corresponds to that of the uniforms worn by Croatian border police.
+It is probable that the vehicles are a patrol car and a prisoner transport van but this could not be verified.
+The respondent stated that he was first patted down and had to hand over all his personal belongings (phone, power bank and backpack).
 He was also asked to take off his jacket and shoes.
 His money, which he had previously sewn into his waistband, was not found.
 He was then asked where his friends were.
 He answered that he was now traveling alone and did not know where the other men were.
-The respondent stated, that upon this reply, he was kicked in the thigh, knee, and lower leg.
+The respondent added, that upon this reply, he was kicked in the thigh, knee, and lower leg.

-He reported that the policemen were wearing steel-toed shoes.
-He was also beaten on his shoulders, arms, and upper body with fists.
-One of the policemen used a large branch as a baton.
+He reported that the uniformed men were wearing steel-toed shoes.
+He further added that he was beaten on his shoulders, arms, and upper body with fists.
+One of the men reportedly used a large branch as a baton.

 The respondent estimated that he was asked to go into the van after about 10 minutes.
-There he was put in a cube-shaped box with bars “like prison”, while the other police officers searched the nearby area and communicated via radios.
+There he was put in a cube-shaped box with bars “like prison”, while the other officers searched the nearby area and communicated via radios.
 The respondent did not understand what was being said.
 After what felt to the respondent like 40 minutes in total, they left the location of apprehension.
-The following car ride took, what felt to the respondent like 5 minutes.
-The respondent stated that the van stopped again and one of the police officers came into the back of the car with the branch used as a baton.
+The following car ride took an estimated 5 minutes according to the respondent.
+He stated that the van stopped again and one of the officers came into the back of the car with the branch used as a baton.
 He asked the respondent again where the friends were and then hit him with the branch through the bars.
 The respondent estimated that 20 minutes passed before the car ride continued.

 The respondent stated that the following car ride felt like 10 minutes.
-When the van reached the pushback location, the patrol car was already on the scene.
+When the van reached the pushback location, a patrol car was already on the scene.
 He reported that it was still daylight.
-According to his time information, he reached the pushback location between 3.30 and 4 pm.
+According to his time information, he reached the pushback location between approximately 3.30 and 4 PM.

-The respondent stated that there were 4 or 5 policemen also in dark blue uniform present at the pushback site.
+The respondent stated that there were about four or five men also in dark blue uniforms present at the pushback site.
 They opened the back doors of the van and the cage-like interior and told him to go back to Bosnia: “Go fast, go there, this is Bosnia!” pointing out a direction.
 The respondent was reluctant to leave the van because he was very afraid of being beaten again, he stated that he feared for his life:

 “I’m scared for this, for the wood, maybe they will kill me”.

-A policeman then shouted at him to return to Bosnia immediately.
+One of the men then reportedly shouted at him to return to Bosnia immediately.
 He jumped out of the van and ran on his socks as fast as he could in the direction indicated.
 He reported that while he was running he was hit again from behind with the branch.
 The following photo shows traces of this blow.